 I would think about it and say to myself…Colleen, you love tomatoes, vodka is your favorite spirit and you are crazy for good horseradish…maybe you would like them”.
 So one day I had a little taste.
 It wasn’t thick and nasty, it was like a symphony in my mouth!
 So many flavors, and spice and cool and refreshing.
 I had been missing out!

 I was hooked!

-The thing is that locally, at a neighborhood bar, a bartender we know makes her special Spicy Bloody Mary on Saturdays.
+The thing is…locally, at a neighborhood bar, a bartender we know (shout out to Shelly at Ralphies) makes her special Spicy Bloody Mary on Saturdays.
 That’s it just Saturdays.
 Each Bloody Mary Shelly makes is a labor of love.
-She is the one who stops for cooked shrimp before she gets to work and she crafts each one individually.
-I have had 3 once or twice, they are that good!
+She is the one who stops for the cocktail shrimp to grace each Bloody before she gets to work and then she crafts each one individually.
+I have had 3 during a visit once or twice, they are just that good!

-Once one person orders one of Shelly’s Spicy Bloody Mary Drinks, usually heads turn and a few more orders get put in.
+Once one person orders one of Shelly’s Spicy Bloody Mary drinks, usually a few heads turn and a then instantly a few more orders get put in.